clowa/Detektivspiel/README.md

 # Detektivspiel
-Learn SQL basics and Relational database management by playing a modern investigation.
+Learn SQL basics and relational database management by playing a modern investigation.
 Use technology to find the theaf and uncover how database technology can be applied to business situations to help you manage your company information.
 The program is **only available in German**.

 # Instructions